odoo/documentation/content/applications/general/iot/devices/scale.rst

 Drivers`.

 .. image:: scale/driver-list.png
-   :align: center
-   :alt: View of the IoT box settings and driver list.
+   :alt: View of the IoT system's settings and driver list.

 If loading the drivers still doesn't allow for the scale to function, it may be that the scale is not compatible with the Odoo :abbr:`IoT (Internet of Things)` box.
 In this case, a different scale